vdaas/vald/docs/user-guides/capacity-plannig.md

 The CPU throttling affects the pod performance.

 If it occurs, the Vald cluster operator must consider each component's CPU resource request and limit.
-It is easy to change by editing your values yaml file and applying it.
+It is easy to change by editing the `values.yaml` file and applying it.

 ```yaml
 # e.g. LB Gateway resources settings.